cristiangraz/faucet/README.md

  echo $opengraph->getTag('og.video.width');
  ```

- Each plugin has access to the ``Faucet\Dom\Parser``, so all of the logic to parse common types of pages/elements can be contained within your plugin.
+Each plugin has access to the ``Faucet\Dom\Parser`` object, so all of the logic to parse common types of pages/elements can be contained within your plugin.
 To use your plugin, you have to register it with the Faucet Client using ``registerPlugins()``

 The schema plugin: